Indigenous astronomy: Examples from different regions

 The August–September positioning denotes when the Bora ceremony is held.
-The Bora ceremonial grounds are thought to reflect the major dark patches of the emu (its head and body), as two circles of different size, connected by a pathway.
+The Bora ceremonial grounds are thought to reflect the major dark patches of the emu (its head and body), as two circles of different sizes, connected by a pathway.

 The use of stars for sea-navigation is common across indigenous groups, especially those with island or archipelago geographies.
 For example, the Bugis people of Indonesia used the presence or absence of certain stars and their rising and setting times like compass points, in concordance with other signs such as wave, wind and cloud patterns.
 For example, the absence of bembé' é, the goat (the Coalsack), forecast calm weather.
 Polynesian astronomy also utilised star-compasses like the Buganese, with the memorisation of specific "steering-stars" and their rising and setting directions on the horizon.

 Astronomy was used across many cultures to develop lunar calendars.
 Polynesian groups and southern African tribes both used the heliacal rise of the Pleiades stars to regulate agricultural and ceremonial activities.

 Northern Dene (Athabaskan) peoples in Alaska and north-western Canada read the Milky Way and adjacent star-groups as a single, whole-sky “Traveller” constellation.
 This massive figure, composed of named asterisms like “his heart” (27 Lyn), “his hands,” and “his trail” (the Milky Way), embodies a culture-hero known as the Traveller or Transformer.
 Discovering the heart-star is part of a vision-quest learning process that guides social protocols, spiritual power, and one’s relationship to land and cosmos; see Traveller constellations (Dene).

 Revitalisation and cultural heritage

-Some academic literature argues that all science is embedded with culture, and to acknowledge this is integral to create diverse learning environments and decolonise Western knowledge systems.
+Some academic literature argues that all science is embedded with culture, and to acknowledge this is integral to creating diverse learning environments and decolonising Western knowledge systems.
 To acknowledge other cultures is to affirm them, revealing valuable alternative scientific perspectives.
 This is considered important and a responsibility of institutions such as planetariums, museums, and educational curricula to include.

 There are several initiatives to revitalise and share indigenous astronomy.
 In the US, the Bell Museum planetarium of Minnesota worked with native American astronomer, Annette Lee, to construct a best practices framework for sharing Indigenous Astronomy and create a live online programme on Indigenous Star Knowledge.
 Lee also received NASA funding to deliver a school educational programme on Indigenous Astronomy.

 In Australia, Aboriginal Astronomy has featured in Sydney Observatory's exhibition since 1997.
 Research into the development of Aboriginal astronomical knowledge was used to develop an educational program at the Sydney Observatory, called Dreamtime Astronomy.
 It includes activities such as creating a planisphere with both Western scientific and Boorong names for celestial objects.

 There is a perception that public education institutions uphold colonial narratives through their collections.
 To include and embrace Indigenous science in these institutions changes the way science is collected, stored, and shared and is therefore considered to help decolonise the Western scientific knowledge basis.